juhamikael/maze/README.md

 The name of the file should be in the format of 'maze-task-xyz.txt', where 'xyz' is the number of the maze.
 The program will read the maze from the file and turn it into 1's and 0's.

-## It is recommend to create a new folder e.g. `mazes-to-solve` inside project folder and move the mazes inside that folder.
-## Before running the program, change the path in the `config.ini` file to the folder where the mazes are located e.g. mazes-to-solve .
+## Before running the program, change the path in the `config.ini` file to unzipped mazes-to-solve folder.

 # run the program with command `python run.py`